chevcast/poker-engine/README.md

 If there is an active betting round then this will return one of: `"pre-flop"`, `"flop"`, `"turn"`, `"river"`.
 Otherwise this will return `undefined`.

+#### `dealer: Player | undefined`

+If there is at least one player at the table then the dealer position will be assigned and this property will return the player in the dealer seat.
+Otherwise this will return `undefined`.

 #### `dealerPosition: number | undefined`

 If there is an active hand then this property will return the position of the dealer.
 Otherwise it will return `undefined`.

+#### `handNumber: number`

+This property returns a number representing the number of hands played at this table so far.

 #### `lastPosition: number | undefined`